 Assign to Default Campaign: If you have all your emails going to a specific campaign, it may be helpful to check this box.
 However, if you are planning on sending many different types of PoliteMail emails, keep it blank.
 You can always assign specific emails to a campaign in the PoliteMail New Mail settings.

 Prevent Unintentional Sends: This is very helpful in making sure you don't accidentally send an email without tracking on.
 By checking this and setting the recipient count parameter, PoliteMail will automatically scan your outgoing PoliteMail messages and ask you if you want to put tracking on if the recipient count is greater than the parameters you have set.

 Automatic Undeliverable Contact Deletion: Check this if you want contacts removed after a specified number of bounces.

 Using More Than One Inbox?
-By default, PoliteMail will monitor your primary Outlook inbox folder for any replies, out-of-office messages and undeliverables related to tracked sends.
+(Monitor Other Inboxes) By default, PoliteMail will monitor your primary Outlook inbox folder for any replies, out-of-office messages and undeliverables related to tracked sends.

 If you are managing or sending from multiple mailboxes, you have the ability to let PoliteMail know to monitor those inboxes for incoming messages.

 Scroll down to Using More Than One Inbox? > Add

 Note: This procedure will also work for those who have set-up Outlook rules to automatically move messages from the Inbox into designated folders.
 You can set your designated folder as one PoliteMail should monitor (instead of the Inbox).